nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    of files in the terminal's current working directory.

 7. Enter the `java -jar eventfulnus.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+Note how the app contains some sample data from a sample database.<br>
    ![Ui](images/Ui.png)

+   On the left is a view of all people saved, and on the right is a view of all events saved.

+   A person has an index, or number, in the list of people in insertion order, a name, a phone number, an email, and optionally certain roles.

+   An event has a sport, two teams competing against each other, a venue, a date and time, and optionally some participants that correspond to people in the app.

 8. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try: